 Intake- The initial GPRA survey clients complete with providers when beginning SOR funded treatment.

-Introductory Calls- Introductory calls are a strategy that the GPRA team has used previously to increase rapport between us and clients.
-Currently, introductory calls are not part of the GPRA workflow, but can potentially be reinstated in the future.
+Introductory Attempts- Introductory attempts are a strategy that the GPRA team has used previously to increase rapport between us and clients.
+Currently, introductory attempts are not part of the GPRA workflow, but can potentially be reinstated in the future.